martin-montas/Linux-System-Hardening-Guide/Debian-Based-System/SSH-Security/README.md

 # Debian-Based System

-## Introduction
-This is a tutorial for Linux Debian System Hardening.
-It showcases Auditing and Hardening your system in compliance with the CIS Benchmark.
+### 1.0 Setting No Root Login Over SSH
+Edit `/etc/ssh/sshd_config` and set `PermitRootLogin no`.
+By doing this, you are preventing unathorized access to your system from the root account and minimizing the risk of malicious attacks.

-### 1.0 Allowing Secure Shell From our System
+### 2.0 Allowing Secure Shell From our System
 We will be using `ufw` firewall to allow access to our system.
 The following command denying all incoming connections, allowing all outgoing connections, and allowing ssh login from our local IP address:
 ```bash